Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Quantum quench in the Ising spin chain at a weak transverse magnetic field

 We denote the basis of the two-dimensional local vector space $[\mathbb{C}^2]_j$ associated with the site $j$ as $|\mu\rangle_j$, with $\mu=1,2$.

-As mentioned in the Introduction, this model is integrable at any value of the transverse magnetic field $h_x$, and admits a representation in terms of non-interacting fermions by means of the Jordan-Wigner transformation.
+As mentioned in the Introduction, this model is integrable for any value of the transverse magnetic field $h_x$ and admits a representation in terms of non-interacting fermions via the Jordan-Wigner transformation.
 The free-fermionic representation allows one to describe the dynamics in the TFIC in a very simple way \cite{2011PhRvL.106v7203C,2012JSMTE..07..016C,2012JSMTE..07..022C}, making it a paradigmatic model for quantum quenches.

 The small parameter of our perturbation theory is $h_x\ll1$.
 We consider the quench protocol where the initial state is the pure ferromagnetic state along direction 1:

 This state represents one of two degenerate ground states of the Hamiltonian \eqref{HamIN} at $h_x=0$: